kristinadze/car_rental/README.md

 - Preconfigured authentication with the BCrypt gem
 - HTML Layouts developed with Bootstrap 5
 - SCSS utility classes for alignment, spacing and font size standardization
+- JS for implementing complex things on web pages

 - System dependencies